 1.)
 Take a break.
 By this I mean literally take a break from your job.
 Take Leave Without Pay and go travel, work on that novel you’ve had rolling around in your brain for years, spend some time at home, basically get out there and see what else the world has to offer you.
 I’ve known many mid-career professionals who have hit the pause button and gone outside to explore.
 Some come back, and some don’t and that’s the point.
+One of my friends took time out of work to travel, and ended up loving it so much that it inspired him to re-train with EntreTravel to become a travel advisor so that he could help others to have a similar experience.
 You won’t know what you want to do until you take a break and assess or reassess what you want from life and how you are going to get it.

 2.)
 Do something different.
 In many government institutions, at least on the federal level – which is what I know best, there are opportunities to technically keep working for your agency even though you are in another one.
 Clear as mud?
 Here is an example.
 I have many colleagues who work for the State Department who have taken one-year “details” in other government institutions.
 Some have gone to work at the National Security Council, on the Hill, in USAID, Amazon, the World Bank and more.
 Others have taken fellowships that allow them to teach at Georgetown or other institutions in the DC metro area all in the name of doing something different while still counting another year at the home institution.
 Not sure where to begin?
 Try searching online for ‘security jobs near me‘ and then filter your search as appropriate to help you find any advertised posts and opportunities to get a feel for the types of roles that are available.